Mado445/odin-recipes/README.md

-this project is for learning purposes odin-recipes will have food recipes
+this project is for learning purposes odin-recipes is a brutalist web design, it will have food recipes